-There is much more to say about being "in Christ" but I want to close like I said I would, with some sweet and precious practical effects of truth from our text.
-What difference does "no condemnation" make now?
-Even if you said to me, "It's of no help now whatsoever in my practical problems," I might answer, "Even so, it is 10,000 times more valuable than any other help you might receive.
-Because eternity is so long and life here is so short."
-Even total misery here for 85 years, and no condemnation in the presence of the All-satisfying God for 85 million ages of years would not be a bad exchange.
+There is much more to say about being “in Christ” but I want to close like I said I would, with some sweet and precious practical effects of truth from our text.
+What difference does “no condemnation” make now?
+Even if you said to me, “It’s of no help now whatsoever in my practical problems,” I might answer, “Even so, it is ten thousand times more valuable than any other help you might receive.
+Because eternity is so long and life here is so short.”
+Even total misery here for 85 years, and no condemnation in the presence of the all-satisfying God for 85 million ages of years would not be a bad exchange.

 But I will mention some benefits anyway.
 I am only going to mention them for you to ponder and pursue.
 These are for those of you who believe – who are in Christ Jesus.
 And I hope a spiritual enticement for the rest to come to Christ.